Niagara Falls in Winter: Tips and Things to Do (2026)

 Tickets for Journey Behind the Falls can be bought from the Niagara Parks website here.
 The cost is $24.00 per adult ticket, and includes the tour plus a biodegradable poncho (which you’ll need as it gets very wet at the lower observation deck.)

-Good to Know: In the winter, the lower observation deck is sometimes closed because the ground can get so icy that it isn’t safe to walk on.
-In the event that happens, you will be given a discount on the Journey Behind the Falls experience.
+Good to Know: In the winter, the lower observation deck is sometimes closed because the ground can get so icy from the mist from the falls – it depends on the weather.
+In the event that it isn’t safe to walk on, you will be given a discount on the Journey Behind the Falls experience.

 6. Visit the Niagara Falls Power Station (Canada)